adamslieke/adams-lieke-starter-hugo-academic/content/home/experience.md

   - title: Junior Online Marketeer
     company: G-Promotion
     company_url: ''
-    company_logo: org-x
+    company_logo:
     location: Breda
     date_start: '2019-12-01'
     date_end: '2020-09-31'
     description: | 2-
         Responsiblities include:

         * The development and optimization of SEO-websites and web shops.
         * The development and optimization of Google Ads, Facebook ads and Instagram ads campaigns.
         * Responsible for customer, developer and designer communication.